aces/Loris-MRI/docs/04-Scripts.md

   study Timepoint, anonymize both DICOM datasets using the same Visit Label in the PatientName (or PatientID), and upload as two separate DICOM datasets.
-The insertion pipeline will automatically associate and display both sets of images acquired in both session scanner sessions under the same session table record.
+The insertion pipeline will automatically associate and display both sets of images acquired in both scanner sessions under the same session table record.